PAPERS, PRE-PRINTS, REVIEWS

 European Journal of Immunology 2008 Jan 14;38(2):364-369.
 PDF Abstract on Medline

-A development of work from my DPhil (see PNAS 2004 below), showing that tapasin not
+A development of work from my DPhil (see PNAS 2004 below), showing that tapasin not only

-how well these peptides activate the immune system from DNA vaccination.
+these peptides activate the immune system from DNA vaccination.

 Protein imaging in live mammalian cells by site-specific labeling with biotin ligase and monovalent streptavidin.